MishC/employee-polls/README.md

 # Employee-polls.

-Webapp written in React.
+A delicate webapp written in React and state is tored in Redux.
 Employees can add a poll (a question) with answers A or B. For each question, you can see details like who posed that question and who answered it.
 That employee with the biggest sum of questions asked + questions answered is the winner on the leaderboard.

 ### See live